 In drought-stricken Ethiopia, more than 10 million lives hang in the balance of uncertain weather patterns.
-The current dry spell, which has lasted 18 months and is linked to the global phenomenon El Niño, has disrupted crop cycles, leading to severe food shortages and loss of income.
+The dry spell has disrupted crop cycles, leading to severe food shortages and loss of income.

 Drought impacts more than just agriculture and the economy.
-Children are pulled out of school to help collect water for their families, driving school dropout rates in parched regions of Ethiopia up 20 percent or more.
+Children are pulled out of school to help collect water for their families, driving school dropout rates in parched regions of Ethiopia.
 In addition, health centers cannot function adequately, and women are forced to put themselves in situations that threaten their safety.

 “Without water, I could do nothing,” says Sheyte, who used to harvest maize and other staples.
 Sheyte’s farm hasn’t grown a crop in more than a year, producing only empty stomachs and empty wallets.
 Today, she depends on government food aid to survive.

 There has been some good news for Sheyte and her family, however.
 In 2014, the International Rescue Committee rehabilitated the village’s water point, bringing a derelict pump back to life.
 The project immediately turned a full day’s chore into a safe and easy 10-minute task.